- Alligators can run up to 20 miles per hour sometimes reaching 30 miles per hour.

 However, even that figure has caveats as alligators will rarely exert themselves for more than 100 feet.
 They’re sedentary creatures that have adapted to have very quick and powerful movements when prey comes near them and are generally not active hunters that chase down prey.

 In cold weather, alligators will even brumate, which is a type of hibernation in which their bodies slow down to survive the chilly temperatures.

-You may see an alligator in the water with their head or snout poking out, allowing themselves to breathe as they sit still beneath the surface.
+You may see an alligator in the water with its head or snout poking out, allowing it to breathe as they sit still beneath the surface.
 When alligators need to move, however, all of that conserved energy serves them well.